 uniq function), but an intermediate state of the aggregation (for

 uniq, this is the hash table for calculating the number of unique values).
 This is an AggregateFunction(...) that can be used for further processing or stored in a table to finish aggregating later.
-See the sections "AggregatingMergeTree" and "Functions for working with intermediate aggregation states".
+To work with these states, use the AggregatingMergeTree table engine, the functions

 If you apply this combinator, the aggregate function takes the intermediate aggregation state as an argument, combines the states to finish aggregation, and returns the resulting value.